-- Develop in-depth plans and major milestones that must be approved by top management during the planning and design phases of the project. - Ask top management associated with your project for their information reporting needs and frequency. - Develop a status reporting methodology to be distributed on a scheduled basis. - Keep them informed of project risks and potential impacts at all times.
+- Develop in-depth plans and major milestones that must be approved by top management during the design phase of the project. - Ask top management associated with your project for their information reporting needs and frequency. - Develop a status reporting methodology to be distributed on a scheduled basis. - Keep them informed of project risks and potential impacts at all times.

-8.2 The Project Team
+5.2 The project team

-The project team is those people dedicated to the project or borrowed on a part-time basis.
-As project manager you need to provide leadership, direction, and above all, the support to team members as they go about accomplishing their tasks.
+Your project team available to project managers on their project or borrowed rather than assigned to the project on a full time basis.
+As project manager you need to provide leadership, direction and above all, the support to team members as they go about accomplishing their tasks.
 Working closely with the team to solve problems can help you learn from the team and build rapport.
 Showing your support for the project team and for each member will help you get their support and cooperation.